tobinski/quiz-cat/readme.txt

 == Changelog ==

+= Quiz Cat 1.0.4 =
+* Preview changed to Save & Preview - the current quiz will be saved before preview
+* Remove duplicate title on quiz previews
+* Change delete icons from red to gray
+* Add (optional) feedback tracking

 = Quiz Cat 1.0.3 =
 * New Quiz Cat Menu Icon
 * Added the abilty to add images to quiz questions